The Múlagljúfur Canyon a hike you don’t want to miss

 How to get to Múlagljúfur, Parking and Tips

 • How to get to Múlagljúfur and parking: The parking area can be accessed directly from the Ring Road.
 You will have to take a gravel road on your left (from the south) or on your right (from the north).
-No signs point to the canyon, so it can be easy to miss.
-Here are the coordinates of the gravel road: 63.988824, -16.395735.
-This usually is doable with any car.
+After the recent improvement to the parking area, you can easily spot it from afar.
+You will likely be able to see both the cars parked and the “paid parking” signs with cameras from the ring road.
+Parking is paid.
+The fee can be paid with the Parka App, and it’s 1,000 ISK at the time of writing.

 • Start of the Hike: The hike starts directly from the parking area.
 You will see a trail heading up the hill, which you can follow up to the canyon.

-• Photography & Scenery value: This place feels like straight out of a fantasy book or movie; compositions work well from many different vantage points over the canyon.
+• Photography & Scenery value: This place feels like it’s straight out of a fantasy book or movie; the compositions work well from many different vantage points over the canyon.
 Shooting the two waterfalls (Hangandifoss, the closer one, and Mulafoss, in the background) separately produces excellent results.
+I’d recommend bringing lenses with a range between 14 and 70-100mm (mm), for the best results.

 • Tip: This location does not work well in harsh sunlight for photography.
 Depending on the sun’s direction, the waterfall or part of the canyon may be in very dark shadow areas.
 Nonetheless, this is an amazing location to visit at any time of the day.